masonfmatthews/rails_assignments/status_checks/overview_tic_tac_toe/README.md

 * The user should be asked for a location.
 A1 is the upper-left, A2 is the upper-middle, A3 is the upper-right, B1 is the middle-left, etc.
 * When the user enters something that is not A1, A2, A3, B1, B2, B3, C1, C2, or C3, the user should be reprimanded and asked to try again.
 * When the user enters a valid location, the board should redisplay with an X in that location.
-* The user should be asked for another location, and these steps should continue until the board is completely full of X's.
-Then the game (and the program) should end.
+* The user should be asked for another location, etc, etc, and X's should continue to accumulate on the board.
+Don't worry about duplicate entries, and let the game keep going until the user hits Control-C to end it.
+* Your application should include and utilize at least one class written by you.

 ### Phase Two

-* Refactor your application to use two classes: `Board` and `Position`.
 * The computer should alert a player if they enter coordinates which are already occupied and then ask again.
+* The game should automatically end when the board is full of X's.
+* Your application should be refactored to utilize at least two classes written by you.
 * All the other functionality should stay the same.

 ### Phase Three